 Darren Isom (27:45):

-I do want to come back to this point around this idea that we are what our ancestors lived for, because I would argue to some degree future setting, that we're living now for the folks that are coming after us as well.
-Getting a sense of what are the battles you hope to have won for our kids to pick up is something that weighs on me all the time.
+I do want to come back to this point around this idea that we are what our ancestors lived for, because I would argue [that we are] to some degree future setting, that we're living now for the folks that are coming after us as well.
+Getting a sense of "What are the battles you hope to have won for our kids to pick up?" is something that weighs on me all the time.
 I'm really thinking about, "Okay, what can I hand them at least as a starting point?"
 But I'm really thinking about, "What's the legacy that I pass on?"
-Because I think that we have the benefit as Black people are thinking of our fight generationally.
+Because I think that we have the benefit as Black people of thinking of our fight generationally.
 We don't have to solve it all within our lifetime.

 The goal is to pass it on to someone else to struggle with, or at least put them in good positioning as they carry the torch moving forward.
 And with that, if you had billions of dollars to invest in the climate movement, who or what would you invest in?
 I joke all the time, Americans have no sense of money.

 Darren Isom (28:35):

 ... or numbers in general.
 Because I tell folks, "A billion dollars is 1,000 millions."
 So that's a lot of money.
 So if you had a billion dollars, who you going to give it to?
 What would you invest in?

 Mary Annaïse Heglar (28:43):

 I would invest billions of dollars in reparations.
 I don't even have to say climate reparations because the exact same people who need climate reparations are the exact same people who need slavery and colonialism reparations, which again brings me back to root causes and white supremacy as the root cause of the climate crisis.
 If we had done reconstruction right, we wouldn't be in this situation.
 That was a moment where we had time to kill white supremacy dead, and didn't do it.
 Same thing with the civil rights movement.
 At least in America, there was a moment to kill white supremacy, dead.
 End of colonialism, same thing.